Songtech-0912/songtech-0912.github.io/content/differential-equations/index.md

 Finally, two solution vectors $\mathbf{x}_1$ and $\mathbf{x}_2$ are linearly independent if one cannot be written in terms of the other multiplied by a constant.
 For instance $(1, 2)$ and $(2, 4)$ aren't linearly independent, but $(1, 2)$ and $(1, 3)$ are.
 Linear independence can be rigorously proven by checking that the equation $c_1 \mathbf{x}_1 + c_2 \mathbf{x}_2 = 0$ is satisfied only if $c_1 = c_2 = 0$.

+### Eigenvalue problems

-In addition to the previously-given formula, we can also solve linear systems of equations by rewriting them as eigenvalue problems.
+We can solve special cases of linear systems of equations by rewriting them as eigenvalue problems.
 First, it is helpful to define what eigenvalues are.
 Typically, a matrix applied to a nonzero vector $\mathbf{x}$ outputs a vector that isn't a scalar multiple of the original vector.
 However, in some cases, a matrix applied to a vector outputs a vector that _is_ a scalar multiple of the original vector.
 That is, we can write that:

 $$
 A \mathbf{x} = \lambda \mathbf{x}